evgzabozhan/AutomaticalSendTasks/README.md

-# AutomaticalSendTasks
+# Automatical Send Tasks

-##This application takes my tasks from trello, checks their status for the day and prepares a report, and then sends it to the google form
+## This application takes my tasks from trello, checks their status for the day and prepares a report, and then sends it to the google form